bihealth/kiosc-server/docs/source/introduction_overview.rst

 Kiosc provides an easy way to orchestrate web apps, organize them into projects, and regulate access control.
 Users can select docker containers packaging apps like `Plotly Dash <https://dash.plotly.com/>`__, `Shiny <https://shiny.posit.co/>`__, or `Quarto <https://quarto.org/docs/dashboards/>`__, and configure them to display the results of their analysis.
 Kiosc runs the containers with the appropriate network configuration and acts as a proxy to the web services running inside the containers.
-Using and managing Kiosc doesn't require being experts in either docker or network administration: it is specfically designed to handle simple scenarios suitable for a small, focused research group with minimal hardware and technical resources.
+Using and managing Kiosc doesn't require being experts in either docker or network administration, while still scaling up to a large number of containers and users.

 Users can authenticate in Kiosc through LDAP, SSO, OIDC, or local accounts created by the administrator.
 Then, they create projects, sub-projects, and docker containers within the projects.